huiyuank/tapassignment/README.md

 Other user stories include:

-3. CRUD feature for admin to retrieve user data, modify name, login, salary ad delete given an id.
+3. CRUD feature for admin to retrieve user data, modify name, login, salary, and delete given an id.
 4. UX when uploading large CSV files

-Tech Stack
+### Tech Stack

 - Node provides the backend environment for the application
 - Express exposes middleware to handle requests, routes and responses